animalphase/tiy/week-01/README.md

 The class is composed of a good group of folks, who have all been great to get along with so far.
 I have come from a background working with some  and I have found them great to get along with.

 I do still wonder about coming out to people—I have done nothing but be open around folks, and it has been comfortable and fine.
-But I also know my few comments like being the sole person to share pronouns as part of my introduction was not noticed or understood by a few folks.
-I've had some more specific conversations with some, or ran into others in the restroom, which has been educational for some.
-But as with all mixed groups, it seems there are other folks who seem to throw out incorrectly-gendered terms about me, and honestly by this point it feels trite and unnecessary to break down my status as trans, and tiresome to act as eternal educator.
+The groups is somewhat mixed on being able to pick up these things, though… it should all work out in time with some extra effort though.

-But I have also have had good discussions with other folks, bonding, or sharing feelings of being marginalized, or in proximity with intolerant folks, and methods of coping.
-I know there are some that I can learn from in this regard.
+But I have also have had good discussions and boding with other folks.

 ----
 ### New technical things to me this week: